shehreendheda/katacoda-scenarios/continuous-profiling/step2.md

   ``docker exec -it `docker ps --filter "expose=8126" -q` agent status``{{execute T1}}

 8. Under **Install the Java client**, you'll see a code block to install the Java tracing client.
+Click the code block below to run the commands in the **Terminal** tab, or you can copy, paste, and run the command in that tab.

   `wget -O dd-java-agent.jar 'https://dtdg.co/latest-java-tracer'`{{execute T1}}